suvrajitm/DomainMotionInertiaTensor/README.md

 Dependencies:
 1. DIP image processing library (for segmentation of the 3D density maps, executables for segmentation code written in Matlab/DIP image are provided).
 Download DIP toolbox and put it under the Utilities folder
-2. Orient package by Paul Grayson, See https://www.ks.uiuc.edu/Research/vmd/script_library/scripts/orient/ (included in the Utilities folder and a modified script)
+2. Orient package in Tcl by Paul Grayson, See https://www.ks.uiuc.edu/Research/vmd/script_library/scripts/orient/ (included in the Utilities folder and a modified script)
 4. LA library in Tcl (Linear algebra library already included in the Utilities folder)

 Notes: